10 interesting daytrips within an hour of Greenville, SC

 - Distance from Greenville: 1 hour

 - Location: 431 Main St, Chimney Rock, NC 28720, Admission fee: $17 adult/$8 youth

 - Highlights: Best mountain views in the region, home to the state’s second tallest waterfall, popular movie filming site

 - Tip: Start off with a pastry and cup of joe at On the Rocks (Chimney Rock Village) prior to your hiking adventure

 - More info on Chimney Rock State Park

 Chimney Rock State Park

 Though located in North Carolina, Chimney Rock State Park is (rightfully so) extremely popular with both NC & SC tourists, especially those staying in the nearby cities of Asheville & Greenville.
-Although admission is a bit hefty, the scenery is incredible and the trails well-maintained.
+While admission is overpriced, the scenery is incredible and the trails well-maintained.

 Hickory Nut Falls

 The park is also home to one of the state’s largest waterfalls, the enchanting 404 foot wonder, Hickory Nut Falls.
 And fortunately, it does not take all that much effort to view this beauty.
 A simple 1 mile journey will lead you to this awe-inspiring natural wonder.
 After trekking up and down 1000 steps, this hike will feel like an absolute breeze – if anything a nice recovery period where you can cool down and replenish your water stores.
 On an interesting side note, this waterfall was featured in The Last of the Mohicans.